mapmarkus/python-service-example/README.md

-# Session store service
+# Python Service Example

-Example of python API microservice

-This is an example service that could be used to store session data.
+Example of a Python microservice that exposes an API to allow storing session data.

 ## Architecture